Diphtheria: Discovery and science

-In 1885, Joseph P. O'Dwyer introduced the O'Dwyer tube for laryngeal intubation in patients with an obstructed larynx.
+In 1885 Joseph P. O'Dwyer introduced the O'Dwyer tube for laryngeal intubation in patients with an obstructed larynx.
 It soon replaced tracheostomy as the emergency diphtheric intubation method.

-In 1888, Emile Roux and Alexandre Yersin showed that a substance (exotoxin) produced by C. diphtheriae caused symptoms of diphtheria in animals.
+In 1888 Emile Roux and Alexandre Yersin showed that a substance (exotoxin) produced by C. diphtheriae caused symptoms of diphtheria in animals.

-In 1890, Shibasaburō Kitasato and Emil von Behring immunized guinea pigs with heat-treated diphtheria toxin.
+In 1890 Shibasaburō Kitasato and Emil von Behring immunized guinea pigs with heat-treated diphtheria toxin.
 They also immunized goats and horses in the same way, and showed that an "antitoxin" made from serum of immunized animals could cure the disease in non-immunized animals.
 Behring used this antitoxin (now known to consist of antibodies that neutralize the toxin produced by C. diphtheriae) for human trials in 1891, but they were unsuccessful.
 Successful treatment of human patients with horse-derived antitoxin began in 1894, after production and quantification of antitoxin had been optimized.
 In 1901, Von Behring won the first Nobel Prize in medicine for his work on diphtheria.

-In 1895, H. K. Mulford Company of Philadelphia started production and testing of diphtheria antitoxin in the United States.
+In 1895 H. K. Mulford Company of Philadelphia started production and testing of diphtheria antitoxin in the United States.
 Park and Biggs described the method for producing serum from horses for use in diphtheria treatment.

-In 1897, Paul Ehrlich developed a standardized unit of measure for diphtheria antitoxin.
+In 1897 Paul Ehrlich developed a standardized unit of measure for diphtheria antitoxin.
 This was the first ever standardization of a biological product, and played an important role in future developmental work on sera and vaccines.

 In 1901, 10 of 11 inoculated St. Louis children died from contaminated diphtheria antitoxin.
 The horse from which the antitoxin was derived died of tetanus.
 This incident, coupled with a tetanus outbreak in Camden, New Jersey, played an important part in initiating federal regulation of biologic products.

-On 7 January 1904, Ruth Cleveland died of diphtheria at the age of 12 years in Princeton, New Jersey.
-Ruth was the eldest daughter of former President Grover Cleveland and the former First Lady, Frances Folsom.

-In 1905, Franklin Royer, from Philadelphia's Municipal Hospital, published a paper urging timely treatment for diphtheria and adequate doses of antitoxin.
-In 1906, Clemens Pirquet and Béla Schick described serum sickness in children receiving large quantities of horse-derived antitoxin.
+In 1905 Franklin Royer, from Philadelphia's Municipal Hospital, published a paper urging timely treatment for diphtheria and adequate doses of antitoxin.